 Thank you for joining me for this 10-day series on Preparing Your Student With Dyslexia for College Success.
 To read the whole series, click here.

-Your student with dyslexia may be prepared for college and even been accepted into their college of choice, but what about paying for college?
-There are specific scholarships for students with dyslexia.
+Your student with dyslexia may be prepared for college and even accepted into their college of choice, but what about paying for college?
+Let’s look at what kinds of financial aid and scholarships are available for students with dyslexia.

-It used to be that when I thought of scholarships, I immediately thought only of the straight A students.
-Let’s face it, getting free money isn’t easy these days.
-There are a lot of people with amazing transcripts.
-What hope does a hard working dyslexic student have?
+It used to be that when I thought of scholarships, I immediately thought only of the straight-A students.
+Let’s face it, getting free money isn’t easy these days and there are a lot of applicants with amazing transcripts.
+What hope does a hard-working dyslexic student have?
 A lot.
 Keep reading.